What is AWS Single Sign-On (AWS SSO)?

 What are the benefits of AWS SSO?

 You can use AWS SSO to quickly and easily assign and manage your employees’ access to multiple AWS accounts, SAML-enabled cloud applications (such as Salesforce, Office 365, and Box), and custom-built in-house applications, all from a central place.
-Employees can be more productive by signing in with their existing corporate Active Directory user names and passwords to access their applications from their personalized user portal.
+Employees can be more productive by signing in with their existing corporate Active Directory credentials or credentials that you configure in AWS SSO to access their applications from their personalized user portal.
 Now, employees won’t need to remember multiple sets of credentials and access URLs to cloud applications, and new employees can be productive starting on day one.
-After you’ve added users to the appropriate Active Directory group, they will automatically gain access to accounts and applications that are enabled for members of that group.
+After you’ve added users to the appropriate group in your directory, they will automatically gain access to accounts and applications that are enabled for members of that group.
 You'll get better visibility into cloud application use because you can monitor and audit sign-in activity centrally from AWS CloudTrail.

 What problems does AWS SSO solve?